 Then, the speaker wraps up the entire discussion by returning to the original Point.

-The confidence and knowledge that I had gained in the simulator by practicing landing in that configuration several weeks before calmed me and allowed for clear thinking and effective troubleshooting that resulted in a safe landing.
+The confidence and knowledge I gained in the simulator by practicing landing in that configuration several weeks before calmed me and allowed for clear thinking and effective troubleshooting that resulted in a safe landing.
 Taking the advice over the radio from the aircraft maintenance crew on the ground, the copilot and I had to remove the floorboards from the cabin of the aircraft (highly unusual while one is flying through the air), reach down into the cavity, find where the mechanism had failed, and manually rotate the driveshaft to the left main landing gear over 650 times.

 After directly attributing their occupation, livelihood, and work product to my successful outcome, I won them over as my thanks to them was sincere, from the heart, and meaningful.
 As I completed the PREP format by returning to my Point, an illustrated and proven thank you, I could tell that they felt a new bond with me and were ready to listen to what I had come to bring them that day.